mz3r0/local-chat-vrm/README.md

 Configuration of Google Chrome is required to use Chrome Built-in AI.
 Please refer to the following link for setup instructions:

 https://developer.chrome.com/docs/ai/get-started

+As a TLDR, esnure that Chrome uses the latest version, and enable the following flags:
+- chrome://flags/#optimization-guide-on-device-model
+- chrome://flags/#prompt-api-for-gemini-nano-multimodal-input
+- chrome://flags/#prompt-api-for-gemini-nano

+> Note: I ran into an issue during testing the above on a fresh install.
+Will update once I've confirmed the minimum setup reequired.

 ## Chrome Built-in AI Multimodality APIs